AlTheAwesome/Abbrevify/README.md

 ## Dependencies
-**since the UI is make using Kivy it is required for This UI version of Abbrevify.**
+**since the UI is made using Kivy it is required for This UI version of Abbrevify.**

 You can install Kivy *(along with it's dependencies)* with pip using the following commands
 <br>